CALCULATE YOUR SIP RETURNS

 • Exposure margin is an ad-hoc amount over and above SPAN, collected as protection against investor’s liability that may arise from erratic market swings.

-If you are a F&O trader, the margin calculator comes in handy to analyse your trade before you place an order.
+Click here to know more about SPAN and Exposure Margins.
+A margin calculator is available to calculate the margin for each F&O scrip.
+Click here to access the F&O margin calculator on Angel One.
+A F&O margin calculator looks as follows You need not worry about the math involved in calculating the SPAN and Exposure Margins.
+The calculator does it for you.
+All you have to do is enter the required inputs for your trade and get the results as illustrated below If you are a F&O trader, the margin calculator comes in handy to analyse your trade before you place an order.
 Also, the margin calculator can be used to arrive at the margin while placing multiple counter positions and verify if you have any margin benefit if you place such positions.

-MTM margin
+MTM Margin

 One of the margins you must be aware of when you are trading is the MTM margin.

-MTM margin, short for Mark to Market Margin is calculated at the end of the day on all open positions by comparing the transaction price with the stock’s closing price for the day.
+MTM margin, short for Mark to Market Margin, is calculated at the end of the day on all open positions by comparing the transaction price with the stock’s closing price for the day.

 For instance, if you buy 100 shares of ‘X’ at ₹100 at 11 AM on a trading day ‘T’ and if the closing price of the shares on that day happens to be ₹75, then you will face a notional loss of ₹2500 on your buy position.
 This loss is termed as MTM loss and is payable on ‘T+1’ day before the opening of the market.

-However, if the MTM loss on “Intraday” positions reaches 80% (the trigger) of the total funds available, then Angel One closes all the open positions across all segments on the best effort basis.
+However, if the MTM loss on “Intraday” positions reaches the trigger of the total funds available, then the broker closes all the open positions across all segments on a best effort basis.
 The Risk Management System of Angel One (RMS) will constantly monitor the “Intraday” positions for the Clients and close them out accordingly.
-Before that, Angel One informs you to add the required margin as you approach the trigger(80%).
+Before that, the broker informs you to add the required margin as you approach the trigger.

 Margin will always be collected upfront as per regulatory guidelines.
 Margin collected will act as a cover against the potential risk of adverse price movement.
+That’s why certain scrips require a high margin, and others, a lower one.